mpieva/quicksand/docs/source/flags.rst

   * - --genomes
     - PATH
-    - | The :bold:`directory` containing the indexed FASTA-FILES of the reference genomes that were used to build
+    - | The **directory** containing the indexed FASTA-FILES of the reference genomes that were used to build
       | the kraken database.
 Format :file:`PATH/$\\{family\\}/$\\{species\\}.fasta` (see: :ref:`quicksand_build-page`)
       ::